Pauline-WN/wireframing/README.md

 - **Faster Iterations**: Easier to make changes early in the process before development begins.
 - **Risk Mitigation**: Identifies usability and functionality issues early, saving time and resources.
 - **Better Planning**: Acts as a blueprint that guides development teams through structured design choices.

+## Wireframing in Practice

+### Real-World Scenario:
+In an e-commerce project, the team used wireframes to plan the checkout process.
+Initial wireframes showed a three-step process, but usability testing revealed it was confusing.
+Designers revised the flow based on feedback, reducing it to two steps and improving user satisfaction.

+**Impact**:
+- Streamlined development.
+- Reduced user drop-off rate.
+- Ensured a better user experience before coding even began.

+### Conclusion:
+Wireframing plays a crucial role in identifying and fixing usability challenges early, leading to more effective and user-friendly designs.